jeffdgr8/kotbase/docs/documents.md

   create a new document where the document ID is randomly generated by the database.
 * Use the [`MutableDocument(id: String?)`](/api/couchbase-lite-ee/kotbase/-mutable-document/-mutable-document.html)
   initializer to create a new document with a specific ID.
-* Use the [`Database.getDocument()`](/api/couchbase-lite-ee/kotbase/-database/get-document.html) method to get a document.
-If the document doesn’t exist in the database, the method will return null.
-You can use this behavior to check if a document with a given ID already exists in the database.
+* Use the [`Collection.getDocument()`](/api/couchbase-lite-ee/kotbase/-collection/get-document.html) method to get a document.
+If the document doesn’t exist in the collection, the method will return `null`.
+You can use this behavior to check if a document with a given ID already exists in the collection.

 !!! example "Example 6.
 Persist a document"